Making the decision to pack up and move to Australia can be one of the toughest choices a person can make in their lifetime.

 Using a migration agent inside Australia means you are using a company in the same region that your visa gets processed, and in the same region where continuing professional development for migration agents takes place.

-What does it mean if an agent is registered with MARA?
+What does it mean if an agent is registered with MARA? click for answer

 In Australia, a person cannot provide migration advice unless they are a registered migration agent with the Migration Agents Registration Authority.
 Using a registered migration agent means using someone that has studies Migration law at a recognized Australian Institution, is bound by a code of conduct and is subject to continuing professional development obligations.

 Agents outside Australia aren’t obligated to register with MARA.
 This means that they might not have any qualifications or continuing professional development obligations.
 It also means you have no recourse with a professional body should your agent negligently provide incorrect advice or should you be defrauded.